orkunkl/juno-hermes/README.md

 # juno-hermes

-A [Hermes Agent](https://hermes-agent.nousresearch.com) **profile distribution** for juno network.
+[Hermes Agent](https://hermes-agent.nousresearch.com) **profile distribution** for juno network.
 It wraps the [juno-network-skill](https://github.com/CosmosContracts/juno-network-skill) into a ready-to-use Juno operations agent for hermes.

 Out of the box you get a CosmWasm + DAO DAO–literate agent that can query chain state, sign transactions, manage sub-DAOs, and operate under a VetoConfig timelock..